valchkou/cassandra-driver-mapping/README.md

 ========================

 Apache Cassandra (C*) never was easier.
-Enjoy this addon for the DataStax Java Driver which will bring you piece and serenity.
+Enjoy this time-saver addon for the DataStax Java Driver (DJD*).
-The main goal is to enable JPA -like behaviour for entities to be persisted in C*.
-The module is not replacement for the DataStax Java Driver but time-saver addon to it.
+You still have the full power of DJD* and the same time you can drastically improve you experience with your JPA annotated entities persisted in C*.
-The module relies on DataStax Java Driver version 2.0 and JPA 2.1.
+Mapping Add-on relies on DataStax Java Driver version 2.0 and JPA 2.1.

 Read more about [Cassandra, Datastax Driver and CQL3](http://www.datastax.com/documentation/gettingstarted/index.html).